 The POD service offered by Kinko's Japan Co., Ltd. handles printing in a short time according to customers' requests.
 For example, by using this service during their busy seasons, customers no longer need to always have enough of their own printers ready to handle the print volume of peak times.
 This allows customers to keep down costs for installing and maintaining equipment, and it also translates into resource and energy savings for society as a whole.

-▶ Konica Minolta's Approach
+Konica Minolta's Approach

-▶ Supporting Customers to Solve Their Environmental Issues
+Supporting Customers to Solve Their Environmental Issues

-▶ Providing Services to Solve Customers' Environmental Issues
+Providing Services to Solve Customers' Environmental Issues

-▶ Reducing Environmental Impact in Sales Activities

-▶ Reducing CO2 Emissions from Distribution
+Reducing CO2 Emissions from Distribution

-▶ Reduction of Use of Packaging Materials
+Reduction of Use of Packaging Materials

-▶ Product Recycling
+Product Recycling

 Reducing Environmental Impact in Sales Activities